How to Remove Every Kind of Face Mask, From Clay to Sheet

 How to Remove Charcoal Masks

-Charcoal masks are growing in popularity due to their absorbent qualities, which can help pull out toxins and dirt from your skin’s surface.
-If you love charcoal face masks like the Garnier SkinActive Super Purifying Charcoal Sheet Mask, but find it hard to remove them, you’re not alone.
+Charcoal masks are best known for their absorbent qualities, which can help pull out toxins and dirt from your skin’s surface.
+If you love charcoal face masks like the Garnier SkinActive Black Peel-Off Mask with Charcoal, but find it hard to remove them, you’re not alone.
 While some charcoal face masks can be tougher to remove than others, they certainly aren’t as easy as a sheet mask.
 We recommend removing them with a cloth soaked in warm water for efficiency and precision.

 How to Remove Carbonated Masks

 Carbonated masks generally glide onto the skin in a similar manner to that of a mud mask — only once in contact with the skin, they lather into a bubble-like texture.
 The carbonation and fizz helps remove toxins from the pores.
 Think of it as a deep clean and a super-charged facial massage at the same time.
 To remove a carbonated face mask, you can either wipe the mask away from the skin with a lukewarm washcloth, or rinse thoroughly with lukewarm water until the mask is removed entirely.

 When in doubt, follow the instructions for both application and removal that appear on your mask’s packaging.
 This will ensure that you are using your product the way it was intended.